 industry and company

-yes: state-owned / privatised companies
+yes: state-owned and private companies

 |Company Board Structure||